Apply for the Doctor of Business Administration (DBA) through the Dunedin campus in 2023Apply Now

 - be accepted as submitted, and the degree be awarded;

 - be accepted, or be accepted with minor editorial corrections, and the degree be awarded;

-- be accepted and the degree be awarded after amendments have been made to the satisfaction of the Convener of examiners in consultation with the internal examiner;
+- be accepted and the degree be awarded, but only after amendments have been made to the satisfaction of the Convener of Examiners in consultation with the internal examiner;

 - be revised and resubmitted for examination;